-- In managing tenancies and leases and delivering services such as our repairs service, we will consider whether our decision would have an unfair or disproportionate impact on the customer compared with another customer who does not have a protected characteristic. - In particular, where possession action is being considered, we will ensure pre-action consideration is given to: - Whether the customers' behaviour, actions or lack of action is related to their disability. - Whether the behaviour is putting the health and safety of others at risk, neighbours for example. - Alternatives to possession action and why they were not suitable. - Whether possession action is justifiable and a proportionate means of achieving a legitimate aim and whether the effect on the occupier is outweighed by the advantages of our action.
+- While we do not necessarily define all people with a protected characteristic as 'vulnerable', for the purposes of this policy, we will give due consideration to any protected characteristics in deciding any enforcement action under the terms of a tenancy or lease to avoid any inadvertent discrimination. - In managing tenancies and leases and delivering services such as our repairs service, we will consider whether our decision would have an unfair or disproportionate impact on the customer compared with another customer who does not have a protected characteristic. - In particular, where possession action is being considered, we will ensure pre-action consideration is given to: - Whether the customers' behaviour, actions or lack of action is related to their disability. - Whether the behaviour is putting the health and safety of others at risk, neighbours for example. - o Alternatives to possession action and why they were not suitable. - Whether possession action is justifiable and a proportionate means of achieving a legitimate aim and whether the effect on the occupier is outweighed by the advantages of our action.